-The good news is that cremation jewelry is actually more affordable than mined gems.
+The good news is that one-of-a-kind cremation jewelry is actually more affordable than mined gems.
 There are a number of affordable choices, and there are also tips that can help you keep the costs low to suit your needs.

 In this guide, we’ll explore the best ways to save money on your cremation or memorial diamond.
 Your loved one’s legacy will be meaningful regardless of how much you pay.
 Everyone deserves to be honored on their own terms in a way that’s important to their loved ones.

-How Much is the Cheapest Cremation Diamond?
+How Much Is the Cheapest Cremation Diamond?

 There’s a lot of variation in the cost of cremation diamonds.
 In most cases, you’ll actually need to pay for two separate things: the cremation diamond and the setting.
 The cost breakdown is as follows: